-- An independent Probity Auditor will be appointed to assist with the procurement process.
-The Probity Auditor will participate in the tender process from development of the specification (if possible), the evaluation process, through to award of the Contract; - The legal review of the Tender documents, specification and contract must also be done prior to publishing a tender.
+- a. an independent Probity Auditor must be appointed to assist with the procurement process.
+The Probity Auditor will participate in the tender process from development of the specification (if possible), the evaluation process, through to award of the Contract; and - b. a legal review of the Tender documents, specification and contract must also be done prior to publishing a tender.

-2.7.10 Award of Contract
+2.6.10 Award of Contract